bagnose/terminol/README.md

 A simple terminal emulator currently under heavy development.

-Requires xkb, xcb, pango, cairo and a C++11 compiler.
+Requires xkbcommon, xcb, pango, cairo and a C++11 compiler.

-Brief build instructions (see notes below on setting up a configuration file or your fonts may suck):
+Brief build instructions (see notes below on setting up a configuration file or your fonts might suck):

     # Build
     ./configure ./build debug gnu